Skip to main content

 New palm trees and landscaping bring a California-modern feel to the redeveloped areas of Westlake Shopping Center.

-From landmark to lifestyle center?
+From mall to lifestyle center

 The Westlake Shopping Center remains an important part of Daly City’s identity.
 But like the neighborhood around it, it’s no longer what it was in 1951—or even 1991.
 The loss of the original pedestrian mall may feel like a blow to preservationists, but for many in the area, Westlake’s new version offers convenience and relevance in a changing retail world.

-Related posts:
+Related post

 Comments